-If like us you enjoy losing yourself in nature whilst running quiet country or coastal trails, then Trevarth could make the perfect base for your trail running adventures.
+If like us you enjoy losing yourself in nature whilst running quiet country or coastal trails, then Trevarth could make the perfect base for your trail running or walking adventures.
 Whether you are searching for a quiet daily 5k or an ultra distance epic adventure we have you covered.
 With two of the Trevarth team being super keen trail runners and born and bred in Cornwall the local knowledge available to you is second to none, and we love to talk running!

 To make things a little easier we have listed below some of our favourite routes for you to explore with a link to the GPX file on Strava (The GPX is only available if you are a Strava Premium Member).
 So if your running watch has navigation you can upload the route to your device and away you go!

 Silverwell Road Loop (2 miles) – This is one for the road runners looking for a quick leg stretch around some lovely country lanes.
 Click here to see map

 This is as flat as it gets (4 miles) -This is a lovely little run, the majority is on trail.
 It can get muddy after rain or early and late season.
 To make this run even flatter don’t turn right as you get over the A30 bridge, just follow the road and take a left to rejoin the route. the great thing with this being an out and back you can make the run as short as you would like.
 Click here to see map